diwalsh/Medical-Imaging-Segmentation-Application/README.md

 ## 5. Web Application
 ### 5.1 Overview
 Our web application is built using Flask (flask/) and integrates various technologies including JavaScript and Python.
 It acts as the interface where users can upload CT scans and view both the 2D segmentation results and the 3D visualizations.
+Check out our demos below!:

 [Organsizer Web-App Demo](https://www.youtube.com/watch?v=WF_rvcBju3Q)